lelutin/puppet-asterisk/REFERENCE.md

 * `asterisk::config`: asterisk basic configuration files.
 * `asterisk::install`: Install packages that are necessary for an asterisk server.
-* `asterisk::params`: Default values for the asterisk class
 * `asterisk::service`: Ensure the Asterisk service is running.

 ### Defined types